-Image processing is an effective tool for analysis of the imagery used in precise agriculture.
+Image Processing in Agriculture: Image processing is an effective tool for analysis of the imagery used in precise agriculture.
 From the farmer's perspective, automating analysis of yield-limiting factors and building rational management plans saves both cost and time.
 In fact, automating this analysis is beneficial for farmers to which expert knowledge and advice are not readily affordable or available.
 Technological advances in the development of precision agriculture machinery and the software will prove to be cheaper and faster than human intervention and data collection.

 Advancements in image processing routines and communication systems can change the picture for farmers.
 The huge amount of Image Processing Projects in agriculture is growing with the availability of high-quality measurements with modern algorithms.
 As well as, an increased possibility to fuse different sources of information from satellite imagery and sensors positioned in fields.

 As a matter of fact, the major concerns in agriculture are water stress, field quality and use of pesticides.
 An application in precision agriculture can mapping irrigates lands at lower costs.
 Water affects the thermal properties of plants.
 Hence, processing infrared imaging provides additional means to analyze and monitor irrigation.
 The analysis from infrared can be used in pre-harvesting operations, to decide whether or not or even where to harvest.